Driven by our collective commitment.

 We work together to advance sustainability across UNH and beyond:

 - To encourage and support faculty and staff to advance sustainability in academics, research and operations

-- We serve as the backbone organization for multiple sustainability networks across the region.
+- To serve as the backbone organization for regional sustainability networks

 At the UNH, the concept of sustainability is firmly rooted in our 150-year history.
-As a land-, sea-, and space-grant university, we use a community-based approach to learning and a systems approach to solving problems.
-This is evident in our long-standing dedication to the meaningful trans-disciplinary creation of knowledge and our shared investment in our accomplishments.
+We use a community-based approach to learning and a systems approach to solving problems.

 The 1992 Earth Summit was an unprecedented global gathering of heads of state and representatives from more than 170 governments, including the United States.
 The summit reoriented international development into a more holistic framework that integrated the principles of environmental stewardship, social responsibility, and economic vitality to meet the needs of present and future generations.
 This approach guided the initial efforts of the Sustainability Institute.